ikoniaris/phpMetascan/README.md

 phpMetascan
 ===========

-A PHP client for Metascan API
+A PHP client for Metascan Online API